onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Transparency and openness are the soul of cooperation

-What if we could compute concepts?
-What if the degree of recursion was the "stepen"?
-Relevance realization squared means two levels of recursion.

-What we need to build is the epitome of information becoming aware of itself - consciousness through self-referential recursive lookups

 The fundamental problem is that the system could be producing individuals who want to improve themselves and the system a lot more than they currently do.
 What happens if we optimize and improve everything for everyone as much as possible?
 Shouldn’t that be the ultimate goal - the North Star?